 But they’re real.
 Father’s fighting for his life, even as he’s still developing his skills.
 His verbal commands have little of the iron calm they do today, and his physical motions aren’t nearly as efficient… but he seems more alive in the footage than any other time Silver sees him.

-The image before the explosion looked like many of the injured victims were close enough to get caught in that blast, but it’s hard to tell in the aftermath, and the recorder just stays on that street long enough to confirm that the venusaur’s head is gone and quietly swear before he quickly pans back to Father’s donphan when it bellows in pain.
+The image before the explosion looked like many of the injured victims were close enough to get caught in that blast, but it’s hard to tell in the aftermath, and the recorder just stays on that street long enough to confirm that the venusaur’s head is gone, then quietly swears and pans back to Father’s donphan when it bellows in pain.
 The ground beneath it is crumbling, and soon plants begin to grow up through the pavement, lashing out at anything nearby.

 “Watching these again?”

 Silver twists in his chair to see Father standing by it.
 He hadn’t even noticed him come in, and wonders how long he’s been there.
 “Rhetorical question.
-I think you’re actually asking for justification.
-It feels… judgey.”
+I think you’re actually asking for justification.”

-“Do I sound judgemental?”
+“Do I sound judgmental?”
 Father asks, eyebrows raised.

 “No. Just curious.”
 Silver turns back to the screen.
 “But it still feels judgey.”